brijr/craft/README.md

 - `Main`: Main content area of the page
 - `Section`: Defines sections within the page
 - `Container`: Contains content with a maximum width and padding
+- `Prose`: Component for styling long-form content with appropriate typography
 - `Article`: Renders articles with appropriate typography styles
 - `Box`: Flexible component for creating responsive layouts